-First-time candidates know they need to complete 95 hours of lactation specific education to meet the IBLCE’s exam eligibility requirements.
-What they don’t know is how to “streamline” their study to meet the application deadline.
+As a first-time candidate, you know you need to complete 95 hours of lactation specific education and communication to meet the IBLCE’s exam eligibility requirements.
+What you might not know is how to streamline your study to meet the application deadline.
 Let me give a few tips and a few cautions.

 Get real

 You might be able to shave off a few hours if you’re a fast learner.
 But more importantly, don’t waste time.
-You could end up spending 120 hours or more if you don’t use your time wisely and streamline your study.
+You could end up spending 120 hours or more if you don’t use your time wisely.

 Get set up to study

 So many people lose time trying to get their stuff together before they even sit down to study.
-I’ve given some tips on what to do before you submit your application.
+I’ve given some tips on how to get set up for efficiency before you submit your application.

 Map your plan